 Modelled rate is the percentage of the estimated work put in place that we modelled for a building category.

 The following table shows the building consent cut-off values for the survey components.

 |Value of building work - building consent value cut-offs for survey|

 While the majority of projects are modelled, projects with the highest consent value are all directly surveyed.
 All staged building consents are also surveyed.

-We increased the residential building consent value cut-off for postal survey to from $900,000 to $1,130,000 in the December 2017 quarter, to $1,180,000 in the December 2018 quarter, to $1,220,000 in the December 2019 quarter, and to $1,250,000 in the December 2020 quarter.
+We increased the residential building consent value cut-off for postal survey to from $900,000 to $1,130,000 in the December 2017 quarter, to $1,180,000 in the December 2018 quarter, to $1,220,000 in the December 2019 quarter, to $1,250,000 in the December 2020 quarter, and to $1,400,000 in the December 2021 quarter.
 We calculated new modelling parameters from completed projects to use for consents valued between $900,000 and the upper boundary.
 These higher value residential projects have a higher rate-up factor than most residential consents, and the apportionment ratio reflects that less of the building work is completed in the first three quarters than for lower value residential projects.
 The modelling parameters for residential consents valued under $900,000 were not changed.